dnyaneshwargiri/coding-challenge-fb/README.md

 # Digitizer

-A full fledged digital project selector tool for B2B sales.
+A digital project selector tool for B2B sales.

 ## Installation
 Clone the project